 Sequencing the Battle: Look at images, illustrations, maps, websites and the Bayeux Tapestry to find out as much as they can about the Battle of Hastings and draw a class diagram to show and sequence what happened and where.
 Recreate the battle's twists and turns in the outdoor environment, using their battle drawing as a script.
 Explain why, in their view, William's army were victorious.

-Norman Castle Fact Files:

-Use a range of historical

-source materials to find

-out about Norman castles,

-including both motte and

-bailey and stone built

-ones.
-Use their findings to

-create a Norman castles

-fact file, which includes

-most effective way to record their historical information on their boards.
+Norman Castle Fact Files: Use a range of historical source materials to find out about Norman castles, including both motte and bailey and stone built ones.
+Use their findings to with others in the class.
+Think carefully about the most effective way to record their historical information on their boards.